jaison080/iedc-blog/content/post/ecobana.md

 ## Possibilities and Advantages

 Through this project, ECO-BANA hopes to establish a business model that, by 2024, will sell more than three million pads, generate over $50,000, and employ more than two thousand people.
 The project's immense impact provides young women and youth with training and employment opportunities in the fields of production.
 In refugee camps, slums, and rural regions, each sachet is anticipated to assist seven women and girls in completing their education and provide opportunities for numerous families to boost their income.
-The product, which claims to be 65% more sustainable and 45% cheaper, eliminates factors like discomfort and irritation and provides comfortability, and its biodegradable nature Improves the conservation of the environment.
+The product, which claims to be 65% more sustainable and 45% cheaper, eliminates factors like discomfort and irritation and provides comfortability, and its biodegradable nature improves the conservation of the environment.

-## The vision of ECO-BANA and Hope
+## The Vision of ECO-BANA and Hope

 With the help of Design Thinking and a grasp of the green economy, ECO-BANA developed a game-changing idea that provided the solution to a significant problem the nation was facing.
 The things ECO-BANA accomplished with a single spark of human ingenuity are brilliant—greening a product that was primarily made of plastic, empowering women and girls, and supporting families with their full potential.
 The primary attribute of humanity is caring for one another, and ECO-BANA fulfilled its part admirably.